dolbyio-samples/rts-app-react-publisher-viewer/README.md

 ## Installation and setup

 To install the libraries necessary, clone the repo.
-Then at the root directory of the project, run the following command in a terminal window:
+Then from the root directory of the project, run the following command in a terminal window:

 ```bash
 yarn